-Culurgiones are among the best known traditional Sardinian dishes.
-The concept of culurgiones is similar to that of ravioli – a fresh pasta filled with other ingredients.
+Culurgiones are among the best known traditional Sardinian dishes, originating from a region called Ogliastra.
+The concept of culurgiones is similar to that of ravioli – a fresh pasta filled with other ingredients, measuring between 2-4 inches in length and between 1-2 inches in width.
 But the shape and the taste are not even remotely similar.
 Indeed, their shape will remind you of a wheat spike.

 The main ingredients of culurgiones are re-milled semolina or durum wheat flour and water for the pasta dough; boiled potatoes, fresh mint, pecorino cheese (the kind of pecorino used varies from place to place) and garlic (finally a recipe that calls for it!) for the filling.